MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ---
 title: Use global parameters with Azure CLI  | Microsoft Docs
-description: Learn how to use various global parameters with Azure CLI to configure a resource group. ms.date: 08/2/2023 ms.topic: conceptual ms.service: azure-cli ms.custom: devx-track-azurecli, seo-azure-cli
+description: Learn how to use various global parameters with Azure CLI to configure a resource group. ms.date: 08/28/2024 ms.topic: concept-article ms.service: azure-cli ms.custom: devx-track-azurecli
 keywords: azure cli, how to use azure cli, azure command line interface, how to open azure cli, azure cli commands
 ---